TEIC/CETEIcean/tutorial_es/README.md

        --- README.md (the file you are reading)
 ```

-Inside the root folder, create an `index.html` file, with the content:

 En el directorio raíz crea un archivo `index.html`, con el siguiente contenido: